HPDCS/USE/README.md

 if set to 1 enables colored prints.

 NUMA:
-defining this macro the NUMA capabilities are enable: each LP is binded to a NUMA node is is managed by threads executing on this node.
+defining this macro the NUMA capabilities are enabled: each LP is binded to a NUMA node is is managed by threads executing on this node.

 PARALLEL_ALLOCATOR:
 defining this macro the a substet of the NUMA capabilities are enable: each LP is binded to a NUMA node, but any thread can execute it.